 However, in certain circumstances, information can be disclosed.
 This is only when:

-• The authorities request information for legal reasons pertaining to criminal activity.
+B) The authorities request information for legal reasons pertaining to criminal activity (a court order would be necessary to obtain this information).

 If you contact us, we cannot see your phone number or email address.

 Greater Manchester Nightline keeps basic records of emails and calls in order to generate statistics about the use of the service.
 This includes the date, time and length of calls, the gender of callers, university of study (if disclosed) and the nature of the call.
-We don’t record any detailed information about specific calls or callers, and records are destroyed within 12 months.
+We don’t record any identifying information about specific calls or callers (unless in the case of circumstance E), and records are destroyed within 12 months.